Skip to main content

 PFC’s 3-year Incubator Farm Program provides farmers the opportunity to start their own farm and develop a business.
 Each farmer receives a 1/4 acre of plowed, fenced, and fertilized farmland.
 In addition, farmers receive access to agricultural and business workshops, 1-on-1 technical assistance, marketing opportunities, tools, seeds, and plants.

-Community Organization Farm Plots
+Community Organizations Farm Program

 Demonstration Farm Plot